Steps to Complete for Loan Disbursement

 New students or first-time borrowers

-You must complete all three steps for your loan to disburse:
+You must complete all three steps in order for your loan to disburse:

-- Log on to MU Online to accept your loans.
+- Log on to myMillikin and click the MU Online icon to accept your loans.

-- Complete the Loan Entrance Counseling at https://studentloans.gov.
+- Complete the Loan Entrance Counseling for undergraduate.

-If you had a Federal Direct Loan last year, simply accept your loan(s) on MU Online.
+If you had a Federal Direct Loan last year, simply accept your loan(s) on myMillikin.
 Your Master Promissory Note (MPN) and Entrance Counseling are on file.

 Types of Loans